tutek1/DTLabs/08_UI/lab08.md

 ## Changes Made in the Project
 Duration: hh:mm:ss

-Since the last codelab I have added and changed quite a few things in our game.
+Since the last codelab, I have added and changed quite a few things in our game.

 ### Collectibles
 I added a 3D model for the malware trace, which will be a collectible item working as currency in this game.
 I also made the complete scene and script for the collectible, and we will only fill out a small function in the player script.

 ![](img/Collectible3D.gif)

-To remember the amount of traces collected I added a variable for this in the `player_stats.gd` script.
+To remember the amount of traces collected, I added a variable for this in the `player_stats.gd` script.

 ### `player_stats.gd` change
-Since we will be adding the **main menu** and a **save and load system** I decided to move the variable of the player `player_stats` to a new autoload script.
+Since we will be adding the **main menu** and a **save and load system**, I decided to move the variable of the player `player_stats` to a new autoload script.

 This script is called `GlobalState` and is located in the `Global` folder.
 It will be responsible for loading, saving, and holding the current state (or save) of the game.
-The script is added as autoload so it can be used from everywhere.
+The script is added as autoload, so it can be used from everywhere.

 > aside positive
-> **Reminder:** `player_stats.gd` resource script holds the current stats of the player (health, jump, speed, damage, etc.) and the player script uses the values from it.
+> **Reminder:** `player_stats.gd` resource script holds the current stats of the player (health, jump, speed, damage, etc.), and the player script uses the values from it.

 > aside positive
 > **Reminder:** autoloaded scenes/scripts are created above the current scene as a child of the root and are accessible from anywhere just by their name.